The clutter and depression link: did you know about this?

 - Know that there is nothing wrong with you.
 When I was depressed I was angry with myself and felt like I should have been able to stop this.
 There is nothing wrong with you; you aren’t bad for feeling depressed.
 Don’t make yourself feel worse than you already do.
 Can you get neutral.
 I am depressed.
 It isn’t good it isn’t bad.
 How can I move forward?

-- Make a list of in the ways you are awesome.
+- Make a list of the ways you are awesome.
 Ask friends and family to contribute.
-Little shifts add up into big shits.
+Little shifts add up to big shifts.

 - Exercise.
 Get moving.
 Many people believe that exercise is an anti depressant.

 - Express.
 I once read that depression is anger turned inwards.
 I personally believe that.
 Many times we have no idea of how really angry we are.
 Get in touch with hat.
 If this resonates with you, how can you express.
 Do kickboxing, scream, breathwork, etc.